-- What are my options if I am not happy with the results?
+- What are the options if I am unhappy with the results?

 Risks & Complications

 As with any other surgery, there are certain breast enlargement and uplift risks and complications that you should know about.
 We advise that you take time to educate yourself on what these are before you make any decisions.
-Our surgeons also advise that you take a two week ‘cooling off’ period after your consultation with them before you decide to go ahead with the surgery.
-This will ensure that you are making a fully informed decision.
+Surgeons typically advise that patients take a two-week ‘cooling-off’ period after consultation with them before they decide to go ahead with the surgery.
+This will ensure that patients are making a fully informed decision.

 The main breast enlargement and uplift risks include:

-Generally, surgeons take all the precautions to ensure you don’t get an infection.
-However, if an infection does occur you must take it seriously.
+Generally, surgeons take all the precautions to ensure patients don’t get an infection.
+However, if an infection does occur patients must take it seriously.
 Most infections are mild infections (often wound infections or delayed wound healing).
 They will generally settle down with a short course of antibiotics.
-Unfortunately, however, if infection persists or becomes worse, it is likely that you will need to return to the hospital for treatment.
-If the infection affects your implants, you may need to replace them.
-If this is the case, you should wait at least 3 to 6 months before having new ones put in.
+Unfortunately, however, if the infection persists or becomes worse, it is likely that patients will need to return to the hospital for treatment.
+If the infection affects the implants, patients may need to replace them.
+If this is the case, patients should wait at least 3 to 6 months before having new ones put in.

-Usually, when bleeding occurs, it is directly after your surgery while you are still in the hospital.
+Usually, when bleeding occurs, it is directly after surgery while you are still in the hospital.
 Sometimes, however, bleeding can occur a few weeks later.
-You may notice that your breast appears very swollen and tight.
-If you do experience bleeding, you may have to back to the operating room.
-Your BAAPS/BAPRAS surgeon will fix this issue.
-You may have to spend an extra night in hospital and in addition, you may experience more bruising but things should settle down after this.
+Patients may notice that the breast appears very swollen and tight.
+If patients do experience bleeding, they may have to back to the operating room.
+The same BAAPS/BAPRAS surgeon will fix this issue.
+Patients may have to spend an extra night in hospital and in addition, may experience more bruising but things should settle down after this.

-This is when your body creates more tissue around the implants.
+This is when the body creates more scar tissue around the implants.
 This new tissue is a lot tighter than normal breast tissue.
-This can result in a hard or painful feeling in the breast for some women.
-The amount of tight tissue which your body creates varies greatly from patient to patient.
-Your surgeon will be able to discuss this with you further.
+This can result in a hard or painful feeling in the breast for some patients.
+The amount of tight tissue which the body creates varies greatly from patient to patient.
+The surgeon will be able to discuss this with you further.

-Your surgeon will have to make incisions on your breasts to perform your procedure, so scarring is unavoidable.
+The surgeon will have to make incisions on your breasts to perform the procedure, so scarring is unavoidable.
 Some scars may be well hidden, while others will not.
-Generally, with time, your scars will begin to fade.
-You can discuss the scars you are likely to have with your surgeon during your consultation.
+Generally, with time, scars will begin to fade.
+Patients can discuss the scars they are likely to have with the surgeon during the consultation.

 This is when an implant splits open and leaks out its contents.
-If this happens, it is usual practice that your surgeon removes, and if you desire, replaces the implant.
-Implants are made in such a way so as not to cause any damage your body’s tissue.
+If this happens, it is usual practice that the surgeon removes, and if desired, replaces the implant.
+Implants are made in such a way so as not to cause any damage to the body’s tissue.
 However, if anything goes wrong, it is best to address the issue as soon as possible.
-If you think something has gone wrong with your implant we advise that you contact your surgeon to arrange a consultation.
+If patients think something has gone wrong with your implant we advise that they contact your surgeon to arrange a consultation.
 Otherwise, complications may arise.

 One possible cause of implant rupture is direct damage to the implant.
 For example, being thrown against a steering wheel during a car accident could cause implant rupture.
-Rupture can also occur if damage to the implant occurs upon its initial placement and your surgeon does not detect this.
-Again, we stress the importance of choosing a surgeon who you trust and believe is suitably competent to perform your surgery.
+Rupture can also occur if damage to the implant occurs upon its initial placement and the surgeon does not detect this.
+Again, it's highly recommended that you consider the importance of choosing a surgeon who is trusted and is believed to be suitably competent to perform the surgery.

-During your procedure, the blood supply to certain areas of your body may be lost.
+During the procedure, the blood supply to certain areas of the body may be lost.
 Although this is very unlikely to happen and is very rare, if it does occur, that skin, tissue or body area may die.
-You will need to have further surgery to remove the dead tissue.
+Patients will need to have further surgery to remove the dead tissue.

-Being prepared for your breast enlargement and uplift will enable you to have a more stress-free recovery.
-This involves getting a few things in order before you go into hospital.
-We have put together some breast enlargement and uplift preparation tips for you.
+Being prepared for your breast enlargement and uplift will enable patients to have a more stress-free recovery.
+This involves getting a few things in order before patients go into the hospital.
+We have put together some breast enlargement and uplift preparation tips for patients.

-Cleaning and doing household chores can be hard work on your best day!
-Therefore, getting some of these tasks out of the way before your surgery can be really useful.
-For example, you may like to do the laundry and take out the bins.
-Then, while you are recovering, you will not have to worry about these jobs for a few days!
+Cleaning and doing household chores can be hard work even on the best of days.
+Therefore, getting some of these tasks out of the way before the surgery can be really useful.
+For example, doing the washing and take out the bins.
+Then, while the patient recovers, they will not have to worry about these jobs for a few days.

-When we are fit and well we don’t usually realize all that our bodies do in a day.
-However, after surgery, you will feel the effects of even the smallest of tasks.
-For this reason, you may like to have a look around your house and make important things more accessible.
-For example, you may like to move some crockery, clothes or other essentials down to lower shelves so you do not have to overstretch.
+When we are fit and well patients don’t usually realise all that the body does in a day.
+However, after surgery, patients will feel the effects of even the smallest of tasks.
+For this reason, patients may like to have a look around the house and make important things more accessible.
+For example, patients may like to move some crockery, clothes or other essentials down to lower shelves so they do not have to overstretch.

 Children & pets